kevinbraman92/azure-health-ops-pipeline/README.md

 It’s designed to mirror what a professional Data Engineer would build in an enterprise healthcare environment—clean, modular, automated, and fully observable.

+---

+### 🗂️ Azure Blob Storage Container

+Below is the **Azure Blob Storage** container where CSV files are uploaded and read by the ETL pipeline:

 ![Azure Blob Storage](img/CSVBlobStorage.PNG)

 ---